bhavayAnand9/farmBot/Readme.md

 3.  install node modules using command `npm i` or `npm install`
 4.  run server command `node index.js`
 5.  open url `localhost:5000` in your browser

+Technical overview of project (if you care):

+will be updating soon....